ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 ## R

+**Readback Value (RBV)**: The current actual position of a parameter or axis.

 **Redefine:** `Beamline Parameters` can be redefined via the reflectometry server, which abstracts the process of setting a motor axes from `USE` to `SET` mode, redefining the user offset and going back to `USE` mode into a single PV write.
 Redefining via a `Beamline Parameter` also takes any engineering corrections into account.

 ## S

+**Setpoint (SP):** The target position to apply to a given parameter for the next time it receives an explicit `move` instruction.

+**Setpoint Readback Value (SP:RBV):** The target position a given parameter received for their last move.
+Parameters in the current mode track the beam by automatically re-applying this (relative) value every time the beam path changes.

 **Scanning:** The process of moving a given axis over a range of positions around the beam at discrete steps, taking neutron data at every step.
 Plotting out the beam intensity over the range of positions gives you a graph with some kind of feature (e.g. a peak) that indicates where the axis is perfectly aligned to the beam.